gregmac/Swagger.Net/README.md

 Configuration
 -------------
 1. Enable "XML documentation file" and accept the default value, or specify a custom value (i.e. App_Data\Docs.XML), in the Web API's properties | Build menu (Alt+Enter).
 If you specify a custom value, you will need to edit the App_Start\SwaggerNet.cs file.
+If you have Swagger UI for .NET, point at /swagger.

 2. Point your browswer at /api/swagger to see the api listing for the Swagger spec or point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) (not included, see step 1) at http://YOUR-URL:PORT/api/swagger to expose all of the APIs that you have built.